Last Updated on September 18, 2023 by Heather

 Main Street USA

-Meanwhile, across from town square, we have Mickey Mouse.
+Inside the Town Square Theater you can meet Mickey Mouse.
 This meet and greet is tricky because even though Mickey meets guests all day long he usually switches into his Christmas suit for the party starting at 7 p.m.

 Main St. is also the place where you’ll find another one of those really popular meet and greets and that is to meet Jack Skellington dressed as Sandy Claws from The Nightmare Before Christmas.
 This is distinctly different from the Halloween party because he’s clearly in his Santa outfit with Sally.

 Moana has proven to be one of the most popular characters to meet at the parties.
-Her meet-and-greet location is typically near the pre-show area of the Enchanted Tiki Room.
+Her meet-and-greet location is near the pre-show area of the Enchanted Tiki Room.

 You’ll also find characters from Aladdin at the Agrabah Bazaar.
 This meet and greet is also tricky because characters tend to rotate throughout the night.
 But you usually get to meet Aladdin in his Prince Ali costume with Abu or Genie together with Jasmine.
 You want to double-check what’s going on with a cast member before getting in line at this location.